jbobbylopez/hi/ROADMAP.md

 # Completed Features and Improvements #
 Knocking them down, one at a time..

+- [✅] Address some color bleeding that tends to happen around the report header.
+Probably has something to do with how curses background colors are terminated/controlled to fill white-space and across lines.

 - [✅] Default icons ❌ and ✅ shouldn't be used in the code.
 Should be pulled from config.ini